PPontarolo/Number-Guesser/README.md

 ## Findings on Craig
-As I am designing and perfecting Craig, I am starting to realize that lowering the number of guesses will be almost impossible with a random num guesser.
+<b>8/12</b>: As I am designing and perfecting Craig, I am starting to realize that lowering the number of guesses will be almost impossible with a random num guesser.
 The main component I can change is the run time.
 I will keep trying to get the guess attempts lowered but I will also start focusing on the run time. </br>

-Though a shorter run time would be impressive, also not consistent, just like the guess attempts.
+Though a shorter run time would be impressive, also not consistent, just like the guess attempts. </br>

+<b>8/14</b>: After doing Research I have found that 10 is the highest number of guesses someone needs to make while doing the most effective way of finding that number.
+The process is starting at 500, like Craig2.py, but keeps changing the range in half.
+This will make the formula (low+high)/2 till the number is found. </br>

+At the moment I am making Craig3 and implementing the formula to the code. </br>

 ## User Guess